Henry Schade (officer): Teaching career

-Schade was named Professor of Mechanical Engineering and Director of Research for the University of California College of Engineering at Berkeley effective upon his retirement from the US Navy.
+Schade was named professor of mechanical engineering and director of research for the University of California College of Engineering at Berkeley effective upon his retirement from the Navy.

-In 1950, Schade's doctoral dissertation Statik Des Schift-Bodens Unter-Wasserdruck, written for Technische Hochschule 13 years prior in Berlin, was translated to English by Packy Schade himself and published as Theory of Motions of Craft in Waves by the Department of Engineering, University of California, Berkeley.
+In 1950, Schade translated his doctoral dissertation, Statik Des Schift-Bodens Unter-Wasserdruck, written for the Technische Hochschule 13 years prior in Berlin, into English as Theory of Motions of Craft in Waves and had it published by the Department of Engineering, University of California, Berkeley.

-In 1958 he organized a Department of Naval Architecture at Berkeley, serving as its first chair.
-(The department later added offshore engineering, but was always small, and finally disbanded in 1998).
+In 1958, he organized a department of naval architecture at Berkeley and served as its first chair.
+(The department later added offshore engineering but was always small and finally disbanded in 1998.)

 He received the David W. Taylor Medal in 1964.
-In 1970 Schade received the Gibbs Brothers Medal of the National Academy of Sciences, and was elected to the National Academy of Engineering in 1973.
+Schade also received the Gibbs Brothers Medal of the National Academy of Sciences in 1970 and was elected to the National Academy of Engineering in 1973.

 Retirement, family, and death

 Commodore Schade finally retired from University of California at Berkeley in 1968.
+After retirement, he served as a visiting professor at Istanbul Technical University and at Technische Universität Berlin.

-Schade and his wife, the former Alice Houseman of Pasadena, California, had two sons, Henry A. Schade, Jr. and Richard J. Schade.
+Schade and his wife, the former Alice Houseman of Pasadena, California, had two sons, Henry A. Schade Jr. and Richard J. Schade, and a daughter, Suzanne, who died in 1932.
 Alice Schade died in 1990.
-Commodore Henry Adrian "Packy" Schade died less than two years later in 1992.
+Commodore Henry Adrian "Packy" Schade died less than two years later on August 12, 1992 in Kensington, California.
+Schade, his wife, and their daughter are interred at Arlington National Cemetery.

-Legacy

-Rear Admiral Henry Adrian "Packy" Schade proved just the right man, placed in exactly the right job, at precisely the right time.
-His particular expertise in the strength of welded ship structures made him uniquely qualified to oversee the rapid construction of the US Navy's aircraft carrier building program during the world's first ever carrier war.

-Modern day researchers of World War II era aircraft carriers, both student and professional, can visit the records of BuShips held at the National Archives and Records Administration, in College Park, Maryland.
-There they will find, indelibly marked for posterity, Schade's impact on the US Navy carrier program.
-The serial number of nearly every carrier document carries the mark of "(512)" - Schade's Carrier Desk; and nearly all of those bear his classic handwritten big, bold, openly scripted partial signature "Sch".

-Schade indeed left his mark upon BuShips during World War II, but he also continues to impact lives today.
-Professional papers of modern-day Naval Architects frequently draw upon his concepts, passages, and papers as references for their own academic studies.
-Students are still today exploring Schade's original theoretical thinking on effective breadth of ship structures and often cite his works in their doctoral dissertations.

-Commodore Henry Adrian "Packy" Schade may be the least known man of World War II.
-But, he may also be as equally responsible for victory in the Pacific as any pilot that ever took off from, or landed on, one of his carriers.